Elizabeth Cady Stanton: Final years

-Death, burial, and remembrance
+Death and burial

 Stanton died in New York City on October 26, 1902, 18 years before women achieved the right to vote in the United States via the Nineteenth Amendment to the U.S. Constitution.
 The medical report said the cause of death was heart failure.
 According to her daughter Harriet, she had developed breathing problems that had begun to interfere with her work.
 The day before she died, Stanton told her doctor, a woman, to give her something to speed her death if the problem could not be cured.

 Stanton had signed a document two years earlier directing that her brain was to be donated to Cornell University for scientific study after her death, but her wishes in that regard were not carried out.
 She was interred beside her husband in Woodlawn Cemetery in The Bronx, New York City.

 After Stanton's death, Susan B. Anthony wrote to a friend: "Oh, this awful hush!
 It seems impossible that voice is stilled which I have loved to hear for fifty years.
 Always I have felt I must have Mrs. Stanton's opinion of things before I knew where I stood myself.
 I am all at sea."